PixelJaeger/esp32-stuff/README.md

 in every folder that uses ArduinoIDE

-3. I will NOT show/mention the Pin-Usage since it may differ for your usage and is a headache to be change manually within ArduinoIDE.
+3. I will NOT show/mention the Pin-Usage for the 3.5Inch RPI Display since it may differ for your usage and is a headache to be change manually within ArduinoIDE.
 Sorry.